-Additionally, a limitation on interest deduction applicable as of January 1, 2021, has been established.
+Additionally, a limitation on interest deduction applicable as of 1 January 2021 has been established.
 Such limit will be 30% of the company's EBITDA for related and unrelated debt.
-For purposes of this new rule, EBITDA is defined as the net income after setting off net operating losses, plus net interest, depreciation and amortization.
-Non-deductible interest exceeding the aforementioned limit may be carried forward to the following 4 years.
+For purposes of this new rule, EBITDA is defined as the net income after setting off net operating losses, plus net interest, depreciation, and amortisation.
+Non-deductible interest exceeding the aforementioned limit may be carried forward to the following four years.

 Controlled foreign companies (CFCs)